-STRENGTHS WEAKNESSES • Transition made from project-level to systems-level Outdated EIT Monitoring Strategy monitoring, focussed on the KICs' selection of • Lack of comprehensive business intelligence tools and projects/activities and portfolio management with a data for EIT and no state-of-the-art IT tool, including focus on core KPIs and impact fragmentation of tools used • EIT and KICs have stable and clear strategies for • Continuous monitoring was mainly focused on a small 2021-2027 sample of projects • Strong in-house knowledge and extensive data • Insufficient follow-up of monitoring results and gathered on KIC operation and performance recommendations, incl. implementation of changes • Strong in-house expertise and experience in and improvements monitoring and evaluation • KICs as independent legal entities may disregard the • EIT has experience in on-going monitoring of the EIT recommendations made as results of monitoring funding distribution (e.g. Crisis Response Initiative) • High level of granularity in monitoring instead of • Comprehensive Impact Framework in place to focusing the monitoring on strategic issues (financial capture progress towards societal and economic sustainability, core KPIs delivery, impact) impacts incl. in education, business creation, • Timeline of various continuous monitoring and innovation and innovation ecosystems evaluation activities needs improvement to ensure • Grant Allocation Framework, Supervision that monitoring feeds into GB strategic decisions Framework, innovation, financial sustainability • EIT monitoring and reporting seen by KICs as highly principles as well as Principles of KIC financing, complex and creating major workload monitoring and evaluation to steer KICs in place • Specific societal impact KPIs defined in KICs Strategic Agendas which will facilitate impact evaluations
+- Transition made from project-level to systems-level monitoring, focussed on the KICs' selection of projects/activities and portfolio management with a focus on core KPIs and impact - EIT and KICs have stable and clear strategies for 2021-2027 - Strong in-house knowledge and extensive data gathered on KIC operation and performance - Strong in-house expertise and experience in monitoring and evaluation - EIT has experience in on-going monitoring of the funding distribution (e.g. Crisis Response Initiative) - Comprehensive Impact Framework in place to capture progress towards societal and economic impacts incl. in education, business creation, innovation and innovation ecosystems - Grant Allocation Framework, Supervision Framework, innovation, financial sustainability principles as well as Principles of KIC financing, monitoring and evaluation to steer KICs in place - Specific societal impact KPIs defined in KICs Strategic Agendas which will facilitate impact evaluations